Layers of Learning Curriculum Guide

 Science includes all four of the major disciplines in each year: biology, physics, earth science, and chemistry.
 Each discipline gets five units out of the year.
 Science is organized differently from every other curriculum out there.
 Read more about why we chose this method.

-The arts goes through history, more or less, chronologically.
+The arts goes through history, more or less, chronologically, following the history units.
 We do step out and do units like "poetry" and "fairy tales" out of order now and then.

 Each year is divided further into twenty units.

 Every unit has a full history, geography, science, and arts section.

 Download our Units at a Glance, which shows the topics for all eighty units of the Layers of Learning Curriculum.

 But if it's only four years, how can it work for kids from 1st to 12th?

 When you finish the four years, you start over again on Year One.
 Only now, your kids are four years older than the last time you did it.
 They can read harder books, write longer reports or papers, do more involved projects, and generally learn at a higher level.